Introduction / History

 The Nai need to advance economically.
 They need increased access to education, particularly for females.
 They also need accessible medical facilities.

 The Nai need to know Jesus and His gospel.
 They need to be mentally freed from being second-class citizens due to their caste ranking.
-They need to know that they repent and be the children of God, become part of a special nation serving God instead of man.
+They need to know that they can repent and become the children of God, becoming part of a special nation serving God instead of man.

 ReferencesView Nai (Hindu traditions) in all countries.